AoboHill/STAM_and_Simulation/README.md

 2. Simulation_MOM.R is to assess the error of moment approximation approach.
    The true distribution is sampled using discrete WF.
 3. Simulation_test_chebyshev is to asess the performance by grouping allele frequencies into bins
-4. Simulation_test_chebyshev is to asess the performance by grouping allele frequencies into bins using alternative formulas.
+4. Simulation_test_chebyshev_alternative is to asess the performance by grouping allele frequencies into bins using alternative formulas.

 Note that to run the simulation code may require load the functions by order.
 ```